 Buenos Aires is a wonderful location to study abroad in Argentina.
 It is a dynamic city, very rich in culture, so while you’re there, you’ll have plenty to experience and keep you enthralled and entertained as you explore everything available to you.
-To get started, here are six museums you must visit during your time in Buenos Aires you simply can’t miss:
+To get started, here are six museums in Buenos Aires you simply can’t miss:

 Museo de Arte Latinoamericano de Buenos Aires